populationgenetics/exercises/Population_structure/ExerciseFst2023.md

 <details>
   <summary>click to see answer</summary>

-	Linkage disequilibrium, where nearby positions in the genome are physically linked within the chromosome.
+	This is due to linkage disequilibrium, where nearby positions in the genome are physically linked within the chromosome.
 	This means that allele frequencies and FST will be correlated between nearby windows.

  </details>